-These procedures are aligned with the above-mentioned national referral mechanism and cover the following stages of the referral process:
+These procedures cover the following stages of the referral process:

-- 1. Identification;
+- 1. Identification:

-- 2. First assistance;
+- 2. First assistance:

 - 3. Rehabilitation and reintegration;

 - 4. Voluntary return, legal residence and resettlement in a third country;

 - 5. Criminal procedures and compensation claims.

 Each of the five sections describes a set of measures, which answer the following questions: